Bernice Eddy: SV40 virus research

 In 1959, Eddy began to conduct safety studies on polio vaccines, which used viruses grown in monkey kidney cells.
 In 1961, Eddy showed that an extract of rhesus monkey kidney cells used in the creation of the polio vaccine caused tumors in newborn hamsters.
-Specifically, 109 of 154 mice injected with the extract showed signs of tumor growth.
+Specifically, 109 of 154 hamsters injected with the extract showed signs of tumor growth.
 The extracts of these neoplasms were transplanted into a new group of mice where similar tumor growth was observed.
 Tumor extract transplants occurred for 5 generations of mice, where the last group all showed tumor growth.
 In 1962, Eddy presented evidence that the oncological agent present in the rhesus monkey kidney cell serum was capable of inducing histologically similar tumors under the same conditions as SV40, and that these tumors showed different properties than the SE polyoma virus, which was the only other biological material known to be capable of inducing tumors in almost all hamsters injected as newborns.
-Similar to SV40, rhesus monkey kidney cell extracts remained infectious after passage through filters, and similar levels of exposure to diethyl ether, heat, and storage at -70 °C. Eddy also provided evidence that the extracts were inhibited (tumors would not develop) under conditions that also inhibited SV40 tumor development.
+Similar to SV40, rhesus monkey kidney cell extracts remained infectious after passage through filters, and similar levels of exposure to diethyl ether, heat, and storage at −70 °C. Eddy also provided evidence that the extracts were inhibited (tumors would not develop) under conditions that also inhibited SV40 tumor development.
 This includes inhibition in animals that received rhesus monkey kidney cell extracts combined with anti-SV40 rabbit serum.
 Given the preponderance of evidence, this paper drew the conclusion that the oncological agent in the rhesus monkey kidney cell extracts were identical to the SV40 virus.